 d) Seniors (age 65 and older) have the option to move up one set of rated tees from the base tee without forfeiting their participation in side games.

-e) Qualifiers, regardless of age or gender, must play the base tee at minimum, but may choose to move back to a higher rated tee box.
+e) Qualifiers, regardless of experience, age or gender, must play the base tee at minimum, but may choose to move back to a higher rated tee box. (tee box must be marked on the score card)

 f) It is imperative that you record which tees you played on your scorecard.
 Failure to do so will result in disqualification from the net flights portion of the event.